RaulPPelaez/UAMMD/docs/RandomNumbers.rst

 :ref:`System` offers a handy serial CPU RNG that is good for things like seeding other generators, and in general as away for all UAMMD modules to share a common RNG.
 However, many times we find ourselves in needs of GPU random number generation.

-UAMMD exposes Saru [1]_, a really powerful massively parallel random number generator wrote by Steve Worley.
-It can be used in both GPU and CPU code and it is quite fast.
-Additionally, it passes every RNG battery test imaginable (DieHard and the like).
+UAMMD exposes Saru [1]_, a powerful massively parallel random number generator wrote by Steve Worley.
+Saru can be instanced in both GPU and CPU code and it is blazing fast.
+Additionally, it passes every RNG battery test imaginable (such as DieHard and the like).

 .. cpp:class:: Saru